cis-famu/oer-assignment-group-4-1/Chapter-3.md

 14. Switch structure- gives the computer the power to choose from among many alternatives.

 ## Programming Exercises
+1.)
+Create a Psuedocode for a program that gets a number from the user ranging from 1-10, adds the number by 1, and displays the new number to the user.
+2.)
+Compare and contrast the = and == in C++.

+3.)
+Write a C++ program that takes input from the user for their score on a test and calculates their grade based on the following grading scale:

+A: Score >= 90
+B: 80 <= Score < 90
+C: 70 <= Score < 80
+D: 60 <= Score < 70
+F: Score < 60

 ## References
 Malik, D. S. (2018).
-C++ programming: From problem analysis to program design (8th ed.).
+C++ Programming: From problem analysis to program design (8th ed.).
 Cengage Learning.

 Chatgpt.
 ChatGPT.
 (2024). https://chat.openai.com/